 The term test is worth 10% of your final mark.
-The provisional date for the test is Wednesday 28 August, 2019 from 6:30pm -7:30pm (Please note that this is subjected to possible change.
+The provisional date for the test is Tuesday 1 September, 2020 from 6:30pm -7:30pm (Please note that this is subject to possible change.
 You will be notified of any changes through Canvas).
 The test is closed book, calculators, and cell phones are not permitted.
-Results will be emailed to you.
+Results will be available via Canvas.
 If you have a test timetable clash, please contact the course coordinator, Mike Barley, as soon as possible.